colllten/Find-a-Boiler/README.md

 # Description of each class(functionality and relationship to other classes):
 ### AllProfiles.java:
+The profile frame that is displayed for any user that is public.
+It is very similar to the `MyProfile.java`, just without the settings button
 ### Client.java:
+How the user interacts with the server.
 ### ExploreUpdate.java:
+Where users can view all the public and protected users on the platform.
+Private users are hidden, and protected users' profiles cannot be sent requests, but they themselves can send the requests.
 ### FriendsProfile.java:
 This JFrame shows the user's friend's profile once selected.
 It contains all the information that the user's profile specifies but without a settings button.
 It connects to their own friends, interests, and contact information.